MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | Ascending                 | 5             | 6              | False              | 5                     |
 | Ascending                 | 5             | 6              | True               | 6                     |

-For all other configuration combinations, the new value will be displayed.
+For all other configurations, the new value will be displayed.

 ## Quests
 Quests (formerly known as achievements) are trackable goals to motivate players to engage with the world experiece.
 These goals can be related or not to the game progression.